ccolvinmmiv/RNAseq_phyllosphere_mycobiome/README.md

 # Notes

+- All input data required for reproduction are either publicly available or included in supplementary datasets.
-- Intermediate files are excluded unless required for reproducibility
+- Intermediate files are not included unless necessary for reproducibility of downstream analyses.
-- Representative scripts are provided for each major analytical step
-- Species-specific workflows share identical core pipelines
+- Species-specific workflows share a common analytical framework implemented across scripts.
-- Representative scripts are provided for each major analysis stage
-- Dataset-specific redundancies were removed where workflows are identical across species